ResearchIT/pronto-user-docs/docs/machine_learning/common_issues.md

 * Re-install pytorch following [these directions](install_python_packages.md#pytorch).
 * Try re-running your job with a [GPU type](gpu_types.md) of lower compute capability, such as gtx_1080_ti.

+# Job on hold - AssocGrpGRES

+Due to high demand for GPUs, labs are limited in the number of concurrent GPU jobs they can have running.
+This limit is presently the number of GPUs the lab funded plus two.